fishcharlie/Altitude-TV-RSN-Streaming/README.md

 ### How was this data gathered?

 All of this data was gathered manually and inputted into the spreadsheet.
+Most of which was from offical league applications/websites, the sources listed below, and the streaming providers directly.

 ### Why is this data only include NBA & NHL?